 What is a Senior Honors Thesis in HSOC?

-A senior thesis in Health & Societies is a substantial independent research project completed over the course of a year.
+A senior thesis in Health & Societies is a substantial independent research project completed over the course of a year, from January to December.
 Theses are analytical essays that range from 12,500-20,000 words (50-80 pages, not including bibliography) that engage in a scholarly discussion with, and uses the methodologies of, at least one of the three core HSOC disciplines: history, anthropology, and sociology.

 To learn more about HSOC 420, please follow the HSOC 420 link to the left.